3gstudent/backup-3gstudent.github.io/about.md

  Use CLR to maintain persistence

 -
- Use COM Object hijacking to maintain persistence
+ Use COM Object hijacking to maintain persistence——Hijack CAccPropServicesClass and MMDeviceEnumerator

 -
  Use msdtc to maintain persistence